 Engineering product design combines creativeness, technical design skills, engineering science and analysis to create products to satisfy the functional requirements of an end-user.

 The nature of product design and development within engineering companies has changed dramatically over the last couple of decades as products have become more multifaceted and the engineering supply chain has become more global.
-The knowledge embedded in a modern product has also grown dramatically because of easy access to digital information.
+The knowledge embedded in a modern products has also grown dramatically because of easy access to digital information.
 Products such as smart speakers with multiple microphones, Phones with multiple cameras and consumer electronics with built in NFC are revolutionising the technology industry.
 Due to the growth in consumer electronics and primary & secondary battery technologies have had increased exposure driving knowledge growth.

 Challenges facing engineering product design

 Engineering product design is changing as people are not satisfied with just functional products anymore.
 They want it to look good, last longer and be in trend.
 They also want it to be cheaper.
 The list is endless and it is changing and evolving all the time along with the technological advancement in every field.
 For example, such advances in computing power and its miniaturisation has made the products smarter.

 For example couple of decades ago you wouldn’t dream of dropping the phone in water, but these days people expect the phone to be working and taking pictures while they get soaked in the rain.

 Due to the rapid speed that modern technology is evolving, the time to market is also getting shorter.
 Compressing the design cycle and making it work the first time.
 For companies and manufacturers, their success depends on how quickly they can design, manufacture and launch a trending product and how good it would be compared to their rival.